 - In Les Manley in: Search for the King, the boss will drop you down a Trap Door if you try to steal the keys while he's watching, and you can Have a Nice Death.

-- The Mill levels in Donkey Kong Country 3 feature trapdoors which buckle open when jumped upon.
+- The Mill levels in Donkey Kong Country 3: Dixie Kong's Double Trouble! feature trapdoors which buckle open when jumped upon.
 Sometimes these are locked and the monkeys have to unlock them first before proceeding trough them.

 - Subverted by Leon Kennedy in Resident Evil 4 where the villain pulls this on him; if the player successfully Presses X To Not Die, he flings a Grappling Hook into the shaft wall to break his fall, stating that he "Won't fall for this old trick!" ...Leon, are you telling us that since Resident Evil 2 you've seriously fallen victim to this so many times that you've taken preventative measures?

-- The Sceptre of Lord British is being guarded by all three of the Shadowlords and a demon in their earthly fortress of Shadowkeep in Ultima V. Getting around that in bad enough.
+- In Ultima V, the Sceptre of Lord British is being guarded by all three of the Shadowlords and a demon in their earthly fortress of Shadowkeep.
+Getting around that in bad enough.
 However, in addition, there are trap doors in the floor all around the sceptre itself; which leads to a lava pit and an instant Total Party Kill.
 If you're paying attention, you might notice the small dot in the floor that is usually only present for secret doors in the walls.

 - There's a Trap Door in Castle Oztroja that you'll find when playing Final Fantasy XI.
 It's right in front of a locked door that has a two switches in front of it.
 One opens the door, the other springs the trap.
 It changes randomly each game day.
 It's possible to hit the switch and run away before you fall down, but if you don't know that, this can be annoying(Or deadly, if you're low enough in level).